cms-sw/cms-sw.github.io/cms_coding_rules.md

 15. When one customizes an existing parameter in `clone()`, `Modifier.toModify()`, or in assignment, explicit types on the right hand side should be avoided.
 #### Data files
 16. To keep the repository size under control, we discourage adding any data files under `.../data`.
-17. Please use cms-data externals github repositories to add/change any data file.
+17. Please use the [cms-data externals GitHub repositories](https://github.com/cms-data/) to add/change any data file.
 #### Binaries and scripts
 18. Public executables/binaries should go under `.../bin`.
 19. It is discouraged to generate plugins from `.../bin`.